My Photo Editing Process in Lightroom

 Whenever I’m shooting, I try to keep my editing process in mind.
 So usually for my first shot or two, I switch into the live view mode to dial in my initial camera settings.
 If I don’t like my first test shot, I delete it right away so I don’t have the file floating around later.
 Usually when I deliver a shoot, I don’t have many out takes because I try to be strategic and efficient with my shots.

 Once I’m in the flow of shooting, I try to think of my photos in chunks.
-For example, if I’m shooting a restaurant for a review I’ll focus on the interiors first, the single food images second and the range of tabletop photos third.
+For example, if I’m shooting a restaurant for a review I’ll focus on the interiors first, the single food photos second and the range of tabletop photos third.
 If I’m shooting interiors, I go room by room.
 This way I can edit in chunks.

 Travel, personal projects and photography for my blog posts are where I tend to tinker and experiment with my process the most because I have the most flexibility on deadlines.

 I use Lightroom for cataloguing and editing my work.
 Currently, I have my images catalogued by year and segmented by month and project.
 Also, I have a few separate catalogues for large projects and retainer clients.
+This I've found to be the best way to organize all my digital photos.

 Occasionally, if I have to quickly post something to social media I transfer directly to my phone with the built in wifi on the 5d mk iv and use a photo editing app (usually vsco) but 99% of my editing happens in Lightroom.

 When I started out as a photographer, I shot a lot!
-When I would start editing images from a shoot, I first had to go through a culling process.
+When I would start editing photos from a shoot, I first had to go through a culling process.
 These days, I try to shoot much more purposefully so I can move into editing quickly without a long culling process.

 When I do have to cull, I go through and rate each of the photos I want to edit and then switch my library filtering to sort by rating so that all the photos I want to edit are all in one area.